environmental

 1. 1

-Trim the brown tips with clean, sharp scissors, cutting slightly into still-green tissue at a slight angle.
-This is cosmetic but improves appearance.
+Trim the browned tips with clean, sharp scissors, cutting at a slight angle just into the remaining green tissue — this is purely cosmetic but noticeably improves the plant's appearance.

 2. 2